 The crazy thing about pain is that it is felt at the capacity of our ability to love.
 Love and pain go hand in hand.
 What we open our hearts to love enlarges our capacity to feel pain.
 Think about it–many things in life wouldn’t “hurt” if we didn’t first love that thing that is now gone, or separated from us.
 It was C.S.
 Lewis’ wife who said when looking ahead at the end of her life as she was dying of cancer, “The pain then is part of the happiness now.”
 If I numb myself from pain, I also numb my heart from love and cut off my ability to give and receive it.
 This is why God calls us to endure pain.
 To be patient.
 To “hold fast” ’til the end, because pain does have an end.
 Pain has an expiration date.
 Love, however, does not.
 Because God is love, it will continue into eternity….long after my sorrows have been washed away.
 Light years after my grief was dissolved, His love remains.
 Jesus knew this and was able to endure the cross “for the joy set before Him” and even despising the shame.
 Jesus knew suffering would end but love would continue.

-Sometimes, in order to avoid pain, I would rather tell you that”all will be well and God will take care of you” rather than be His hands and feet for you; but living the easy life, blind to pain and suffering, or at least numb, leaves me bankrupt of the love of God.
-My capacity to love is stunted and I live my life to avoid the temporary (pain) and completely miss the eternal (Love/God).
+Sometimes, in order to avoid pain, I would rather tell you that “all will be well and God will take care of you” rather than be His hands and feet for you; but living the easy life, blind to pain and suffering, or at least numb, leaves me bankrupt of the love of God.
+My capacity to love will be stunted if I live my life to avoid the temporary (pain) and I will completely miss the Eternal (Love/God).

 I believe God allows more pain than we can bear so that others will bear it with us.
 He allows us to be alone and vulnerable so we will reach for Him and others.
 He walks us alone through valleys and shadows, but if we could see with spiritual eyes we would realize how we are strengthened and carried by the prayers and thoughtfulness of others who decided not to avoid our pain, but engaged in it by being God’s hands and feet.